aldenhinden/ReWrite/reports/week-7.md

         - Create rough draft of database schema

     - This Week's Goals:
-        - Establish error handling for chatGPT API requests
         - Create rough draft of database schema
+        - Assist in debugging for other parts of the website

 4. Ben Ihrig